Clearing Process for a Parent and a Young Person/Teen

 deceiving both sets of parents when it comes to their first sex.

-Seldom do parents acknowledge their own teenage-sex, deceit of their own
+Seldom do parents acknowledge their own teenage-sex, their deceit of their own

 parents, to their teen, (most parents act as though they were more honest as a